digital-asset/daml/docs/source/concepts/ledger-model/ledger-structure.rst

    :align: center
    :width: 100%

-To illustrate contract keys, suppose that the contract key for a `PaintOffer` consists of the reference number and the painter as the key maintainer.
+To illustrate :ref:`contract keys <daml-ref-contract-keys>`, suppose that the contract key for a `PaintOffer` consists of the reference number and the painter.
 So Alice can refer to the `PaintOffer` by its key `(P, P123)`.
 To make this explicit, we use the notation `PaintOffer @P A &P123` for contracts, where `@` marks the maintainers and `&` the other key parts.
 The ledger integrity constraints in the next section ensure that there is always at most one active `PaintOffer` for a given key.
-So if the painter retracts its `PaintOffer` and later Alice tries to accept it, she can then record the absence with a `NoKey (P, P123)` key assertion.
+So if the painter retracts its `PaintOffer` and later Alice tries to accept it, she can then record the absence with a `NoSuchKey (P, P123)` key assertion.

 Ledgers